alialfredji/alialfredji/README.md

 <h2>👋 Hello, I'm Ali Alfredji!</h2>
-<p>🔧 <strong>Lead Software Engineer & Cloud/Data Engineer</strong> with over 9 years of experience in the software industry.
+<p>🔧 Tech professional with over 9 years of experience in the software industry.
 I specialize in crafting innovative solutions, leading agile teams, and mastering a diverse set of technologies.
 Passionate about mentoring and continuous learning.</p>
 <p>🌱 <strong>Personal</strong>: Dedicated to leveraging technology to create impactful, user-centric solutions.
 Outside of tech, I'm an avid nature enthusiast and enjoy spending quality time with my family.</p>
 <h3>🌟 Highlights:</h3>
 <ul>